jpalmerr/ScalaWithCats/src/main/scala/partOne/monoidsSemigroups2/monoidsinCats.md

 Monoids follow the standard Cats pattern for the user interface:

-the companion object has an apply method that returns he type class instance for a particular type.
+the companion object has an apply method that returns the type class instance for a particular type.

 ##### String